Code-Institute-Submissions/MS2-FilmAnseo/testing/testing.md

 * As a first-time user of the site, the information required to use the map and understand what is being presented is clearly accessible.
     * The How To Use The Map section is clearly visible on the page when a user arrives on the site.
 The information there is clear and at the same time can be easily hidden once the user no longer requires it.
 Once hidden, the information does not continue to negatively impact user experience.
     * The weather icon is clearly visible and the presence of additional info is clearly demonstrated by use of color (toggle) and cursor change.
-    * The weather info itself is clealry laid out and easy to consume.
+    * The weather info itself is clearly laid out and easy to consume.
-    * Likewise, the presence of additional movie info is clealry illustrated by text (Show More), color toggle, and cursor change.
+    * Likewise, the presence of additional movie info is illustrated by text (Show More), color toggle, and cursor change.

 * As a repeat user of the site, I do not need to consult the directions of how to interact with the site.
 The information that is acessible for a first-time user does not impinge on my use of the map - ie the info can easily be ignored.
     * As a return visitor, I fond the site layout to be clean and any instructional info is hidden.
 The map is the central focus.